Hiking to the Top of Slate Mountain: The Best Trail Near Flagstaff

 The Slate Mountain Trail, located 40 minutes outside of Flagstaff along Hwy 180 enroute to the Grand Canyon, is one of the area’s most under appreciated hikes.
-The gradual 2.16 mile climb to the top is quite a workout, although the views are some of the most amazing in the region.
-The elevation gain is more than 800 feet, starting at 7362 and reaching 8215 feet at the top.
+The gradual 2 mile climb to the top is quite a workout, although the views are some of the most amazing in the region.
+The trail’s elevation gain is more than 800 feet, beginning at 7362 and reaching 8215 feet at the top.
 On the bright side, the 2 mile stroll down is really easy and allows you recover from that uphill climb while soaking in the mountain scenery!

-For all that effort,you will be rewarded with gorgeous overlooks of the San Francisco Peaks, Red Mountain, Kendrick Mountain, the Painted Dessert, and even the Grand Canyon!
+After a very steep climb, the views do not disappoint.
+From the top, you can see the San Francisco Peaks, Red Mountain, Kendrick Mountain, the Painted Dessert, and even the Grand Canyon!

 On any given weekend, you will only see a handful of hikers at most.
 In fact, many times you will be the only one out on the trail.
 It truly is the hike in the area for any outdoor/nature lover wanting to take advantage of the solitude in such a picturesque setting.
 It’s the perfect place for photography too with the absence of any crowds blocking the stunning views.

 Once you reach the summit, you will be able to gaze out at incredible views of the San Francisco Peaks: by far the most dramatic views from any area hike.
 We were lucky enough to hike this trail just a few hours prior to a storm, leading to some really fantastic photo opportunities.
-It even started to snow a bit on our way back (in Mid-May!).
+It even started to snow a bit on our way back (in mid-May!).
 Be aware that the weather can change any time at such a high altitude, and the temps can be much lower than in town.